Chia-Network/cadt/README.md

 1. Configure CADT with the Datalayer address.

    Please use a domain name if possible instead of the IP address.
 Replace the `curl` part in `()` with your domain name if you can.
-Otherwise this will automatically use the IP address.
-Note this IP address *MUST* be a static IP.
+Otherwise this will automatically use the IP address. **Note this IP address *MUST* be a static IP**.

    ```bash
    DATALAYER_FILE_SERVER_URL="http://$(curl -fsS https://ip.chia.net | tr -d '[:space:]')/data/"